vkm11/Angular-loop/README.md

-# .1 For loop
+# 1. For loop
-# .2 Nested loop or multidimensional
+# 2. Nested loop or multidimensional
+# 3. Style Binding
 # AngularLoop
  - Make Array
  - Apply for loop on it